LSanten/MMS-Bubbles/Zettelkasten/MMSSocialReproductionA.md

 When we consider capitalism, it is stands out to me that the military industrial complex is deeply intertwined with the extractive, profit-oriented economic process of late-state capitalism.
 Therefore, the keep each other alive and re-produce nutrients for each other's existence.

 ## What do we do to heal our world from the climate crisis?
 Based on the theory from above, it become obvious that extractive, violent conditiones let emerge violent actions.
 Therefore, I argue, we can only heal our planet by living healthy, balances lives ourselves.
-This includes the constant reflection on violence (aggressive language or transactional, reductive relationships) in our personal lives [[MMSSocialReprodcutionB]].
+This includes the constant reflection on violence (aggressive language or transactional, reductive relationships) in our personal lives.
+More on this in this post:  [[MMSSocialReprodcutionB]].

-## Original Post
+## Original Post - MMSSocialReproductionA
 ![](../media/MMSSocialReproductionA-1.png)

 ![](../media/MMSSocialReproductionA-2.png)